uspki/policies/certificate-policy.md

 In addition, the CA shall establish a process that allows an Applicant to specify the individuals who may request Certificates.
 If an Applicant specifies, in writing, the individuals who may request a Certificate, then the CA shall not accept any certificate requests that are outside this specification.
 The CA shall provide an Applicant with a list of its authorized certificate requesters upon the Applicant's verified written request.

 ### 3.2.6 Criteria for Interoperation or Certification
-CAs shall not have Cross Certificate(s) that identify the CA as the Subject without explicit written permission of the Policy Authority.
+CAs shall not have Cross Certificate(s) that identify the CA as the Subject without explicit written permission of the FPKIPA.
 Any Cross Certificates shall be disclosed publicly, submitted to one or more Certificate Transparency Logs, published to the Repository, and identified in the update to the CPS.

 ## 3.3 Identification and authentication for re-key requests
 Re-key requests are not allowed under this policy.
 All requests are treated as new certificate requests.